The Course

 Before The Walking Dead, before The Omen, and even before the Book of Revelation, there were prophecies, songs, and stories about the end of the world—tales of fire and renewal, deceivers and saviors, chaos and cosmic judgment.

-On July 14, 2025, we begin the first part of a three-part course trilogy on apocalyptic imagination and belief.
-Join Diana Louise Heath (Walsh Pasulka), scholar of religion and author of American Cosmic and Encounters, and Christopher J. Moreland, scholar of religion and instructor at UNC Wilmington, for four sessions online via Zoom (recorded and uploaded with additional digital resources).
-Together, we’ll explore what is often referred to as The End of Days.
+On July 14, 2025, join Diana W. Pasulka, scholar of religion and author of American Cosmic and Encounters, and Christopher J. Moreland, Ph.D. candidate and instructor at UNC Wilmington, for four sessions online via Zoom (recorded and uploaded with additional digital resources).

 We begin with the foundational apocalyptic texts: the Book of Revelation.
 What is Christian Eschatology (studies of the end times)?
 Why is there so much variety within the Christian denominations about this New Testament book?
 We will examine the history of Apocalyptic literature, with its emphasis on recurring signs—earthquakes, societal collapse, moral breakdown, and the rise of an adversary figure—and ask: are these literal predictions, symbolic warnings, or both?